electricimp/STN1110/README.md

 Gets the runtime since engine start in minutes.
 Callback will be called at frequency Hz.

 ### VehicleInterface.onError(callback)
-Pass a callback function to be called if an error or timeout occurs while retreiving vehicle data
+Pass a callback function to be called if an error or timeout occurs while retrieving vehicle data

 ## OBDInterface Class Usage